hat3ph/docker-adguard-unbound/README.md

 ## Access Adguard Interface (IMPORTANT)
 First connect to http://xxx.xxx.xxx.xxx:3000 first to setup AdGuard Home before DNS query and adblocking to work.
-The IP could be your local docker host IP or public IP for your cloud VPS.
+The IP could be your local docker host IP or public IP of your cloud VPS.

 ## DNS-over-HTTPS/TLS/QUIC
 To use DoH/DoT/DoQ encryption, first register and apply a valid FQDN and SSL certificate first for AdGuard Home.